Written by: John Dalton

 Tip One: Make Sure Harassers (and Witnesses) Know that You Want the Harassment to Stop

 To have a viable sexual harassment claim, you must prove that the behavior was unwelcome.
 While easier said than done, the first and simplest step to proving that conduct is unwelcome is to tell the person to stop.
-It is even more helpful if you can respectfully correct the person in writing and keep a copy of the correspondence.
+It is even more helpful to respectfully correct the person in writing and keep a copy of the correspondence.
 When correcting writing, describe what behavior you found offensive so you have a clear record of the offensive conduct.

 If you endure harassment in front of coworkers or witnesses, try your best to signal to the harasser and onlookers that you do not accept this behavior.
-If it is not possible to address the offensive conduct in a group for fear of escalation or other difficulties, speak to a trusted supervisor about the issue and why you hesitated to speak up.
+If it is impossible to address the offensive conduct in a group for fear of escalation or other difficulties, speak to a trusted supervisor about the issue and why you hesitated to speak up.
 Whatever actions you take to stop the behavior, keep copies of anything you write and take detailed notes about every instance of harassment and your response.

 Tip Two: Collect Evidence to Prove Each Instance of Harassment